-As of December 31, 2021, the Board consisted of three directors affirmatively determined by the Board to be independent, non-employee directors (Donna R. Ecton, Frank M. Muller, Jr. and Peter K. Shea); two non-management directors who are also officers or employees of Icahn Enterprises L.P. ("IEP") (Kapiljeet Dargan and David Willetts); as well as two directors who are executive officers of our General Partner (David L. Lamp, our Executive Chairman, and Mark A. Pytosh, our President and Chief Executive Officer).
-Four other non-management directors who are currently or were previously officers or employees of IEP also served as directors during 2021 (Patricia A. Agnello (until December 28, 2021), Jonathan Frates (until June 28, 2021), Hunter C. Gary (until March 19, 2021) and Andrew Langham (until March 19, 2021)).
+As of December 31, 2022, the Board consisted of three directors affirmatively determined by the Board to be independent, non-employee directors (Donna R. Ecton, Frank M. Muller, Jr. and Peter K. Shea); one non-management director who is also an officer of Icahn Enterprises L.P. ("IEP") (David Willetts); as well as two directors who are executive officers of our General Partner (David L. Lamp, our Executive Chairman, and Mark A. Pytosh, our President and Chief Executive Officer).
+One other non-management director who is currently or was previously an officer or employee of IEP also served as our director during 2022: Kapiljeet Dargan (until June 23, 2022).
 The Board is led by its Chairman of the Board, Mr. Lamp.
 As required by our Corporate Governance Guidelines, the Board oversees the business of the Partnership, including its fundamental financial and business strategies and major corporate actions, significant risks facing the Partnership and its risk management activities, and the Partnership's Environmental, Social and Governance ("ESG") initiatives.
 The Board also periodically evaluates its composition, including the skill sets, diversity, leadership structure, background and experience of its directors.
 The Board believes its current structure and composition is best for the Partnership and its unitholders at this time.
 All actions of the Board, other than any matters delegated to a committee, will require approval by majority vote of the directors, with each director having one vote.
 The directors of our General Partner hold office until the earlier of their death, resignation or removal.
-In 2021, the Board met four times and acted nine times by written consent.
-All of the directors who served during 2021 attended 100% of the total meetings of the Board and each of the committees on which he served.
+In 2022, the Board met four times and acted three times by written consent.
+All of the directors who served during 2022 attended at least 75% of the total meetings of the Board and each of the committees on which such director served during their respective tenure.

-The following table sets forth the names, positions, ages, and a description of the backgrounds, experience, and qualifications of our directors, as of February 22, 2022:
+The following table sets forth the names, positions, ages, and a description of the backgrounds, experience, and qualifications of our directors, as of February 21, 2023: